 During the fall semester of 2008, 593 first-time, full-time, degree-seeking undergraduate students entered Hawaii Pacific University.
 After 6 years (as of August 31, 2014), 42% of these students had graduated from Hawaii Pacific University or completed their programs.
 The 4-year average Student Right-to-Know completion or graduation rate is 40%.

-In the fall semester of 2012, 464 first-time, full-time, degree-seeking undergraduate students entered Hawaii Pacific University.
-Sixty-nine percent of these students enrolled at Hawaii Pacific University again in the fall semester of 2013.
+In the fall semester of 2013, 516 first-time, full-time, degree-seeking undergraduate students entered Hawaii Pacific University.
+Seventy percent of these students enrolled at Hawaii Pacific University again in the fall semester of 2014.

 While reviewing this information, please bear in mind: